uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 There are two different services we are currently considering:

     * `Ansible Vault`_

     * `git-crypt`_

 Ansible Vault
 ~~~~~~~~~~~~~

-Ansible Vault is a command-line tool provided by Ansible that creates new
+Ansible Vault is a command-line tool provided by Ansible.
+It is used to
-files and then encrypts them, encrypts already created files, and decrypts,
+creates new vault files and then encrypts them, encrypts already created files, and decrypts,
 edits, and views encrypted files.
 It allows for application of encryption at
 a very granular level.

 Vault is a password-based encryption system.
 This password can be stored in
 a file, but it must be shared to every user who is allowed access to the
 secret data files that are encrypted.
 This means there is still one step of
 having to figure out how to share the vault password.

 Once the password is known by all parties, the process is pretty simple.
 To
 create a file you want to be encrypted,

 .. code-block:: none